 Two instructors, as well as rotating visiting faculty, teach this combined studio/art history program and meet with students five days a week for four weeks.
 After consulting with a faculty advisor, the students work towards creating a body of work that will culminate in an exhibition that will be an ancillary project of the Biennale.
 The concentrations are painting, drawing, sculpture, digital photography, or cross-disciplinary.
-Students will also be introduced to glass-art and glass-making as part of the studio art experience.
 Students are expected to have a background in art history, studio art, or similar experience.

 The Venice Biennale has for over a century been one of the most prestigious cultural institutions in the world.
 Ever since its foundation in 1895, it has been in the avant-garde, promoting new artistic trends and organizing international events in the contemporary arts in accordance with a multi-disciplinary model which characterizes its unique nature.